136th Armored Legionary Division "Centauro": 136th Armored Legionary Division "Centauro"

 The 136th Armored Legionary Division "Centauro" (136ª Divisione legionaria corazzata "Centauro") entered the Royal Italian Army on 15 August 1943.
 The division's name was chosen to commemorate the 131st Armored Division "Centauro", which had been destroyed in May 1943 at the end of the Tunisian campaign.
 On 15 August the division's new commander Giorgio Calvi di Bergolo, the son-in-law of King Victor Emmanuel III, began to purge the division's fascist officers and plans were drawn up to integrate regular army units into the division to dilute its fascist personnel.
 The units chosen for the latter task were the 18th Bersaglieri Regiment and XIX Tank Battalion "M".
-The division was part of the Motorized-Armored Army Corps, which was tasked to defend Rome against German forces, but after the after the Armistice of Cassibile was announced on 8 September 1943 the division's, with the exception of the 18th Bersaglieri Regiment remained passive and did not fight the invading German forces.
+The division was part of the Motorized-Armored Army Corps, which was tasked to defend Rome against German forces, but after the Armistice of Cassibile was announced on 8 September 1943 the division's, with the exception of the 18th Bersaglieri Regiment remained passive and did not fight the invading German forces.
 The Germans disbanded the division on 12 September 1943 and used its equipment to replenish the 1st Fallschirm-Panzer Division Hermann Göring.